Last updated on 30 June 2020

-What’s more, some of the questions we get asked are just impossible for us to answer.
-It’s not that we don’t want to answer you.
-It’s just that we really have no idea how to!
+What’s more, some of the questions about travelling that we wanderers get asked are just impossible to answer.
+It’s not that we don’t want to answer you – it’s just that we really have no idea how to!

 1. How many countries have you been to?

 If asked in this way, then this question isn’t annoying.
-It’s just something that I can’t answer off the top of my head because I don’t count countries, and to me, the number is kind of irrelevant.
+It’s just something that I can’t answer off the top of my head because I don’t count countries, and to me, the number is kind of irrelevant anyway.

 2. When will you settle down?

 We might not!
-For people who dream of getting married, buying a house and having a nice car and a dog, the idea of not wanting to ‘settle down’ is alien to them, but for many long term travellers, we view ‘settling down’ as more of a prison sentence!
+For people who dream of getting married, buying a house and having a nice car and a dog, the idea of not wanting to ‘settle down’ is alien to them, but for many long term travellers, we view ‘settling down’ as more of a prison sentence than a fairytale!

 There are so many countries I have fallen in love with, for so many different reasons, and it would be impossible to single out just one.

-This isn’t an annoying question, it’s just one that I can’t answer!
+This isn’t an annoying question, it’s just one of those questions about travelling that are impossible to answer!

 4. Where will you be in 5 years?

-I don’t know!!
 Most travellers hate long term planning.
-Hell, we don’t even know where we’ll be next month, never mind 5 years from now!
+Hell, we don’t even know where we’ll be next month, never mind in 5 years from now!
 Just like some people are commitment-phobes when it comes to relationships, we’re commitment-phobes when it comes to making and sticking to plans.